Pasiya20020228/exporthub/README.md

 npm run build
 ```

-The Vite configuration writes the build output to `backend/app/static`, which the
+The export configuration writes the build output to `backend/app/static`, which the
 FastAPI application serves under `/app`.
 When those files are present the backend's
 root route automatically redirects to `/app`, so visiting your Railway preview domain
 will load the dashboard instead of the JSON health payload.